-Challenge Wales has been operating for eight years and has worked with over 2,000 young people.
+Challenge Wales has been operating for almost 14 years and has worked with almost 4,300 young people.

 Since 2009 Challenge Wales has been active in sail training and has been competitive in the few races she has sailed in.
 From youth activity days and youth weeks to adult day sails and longer voyages.

-In 2012 Challenge Wales was invited to be part of the Queen’s Jubilee Thames Pageant in London as part of the Avenue of Sail floating exhibition in St Katharine’s Dock.
+- 2012 Challenge Wales was the official Welsh sailing vessel to be invited to be part of the Queen’s Jubilee Thames Pageant in London as part of the Avenue of Sail floating exhibition in St Katharine’s Dock.
 Challenge Wales’ attendance was endorsed by the Lord Lieutenant of South Glamorgan and she represented the youth of Wales in this once-in-a-lifetime opportunity.
-Young people from different parts of Wales sailed Challenge Wales up the Thames as part of a special Jubilee Sailing Voyage.

-In 2013 Challenge Wales won the ITV People’s Millions Awards which provided funding for the charity to work with visually impaired and blind young people.
+- 2013 Challenge Wales won the ITV People’s Millions Awards providing funding for the charity to work with visually impaired and blind young people.

 - 2014 Challenge Wales was the lead boat for the last few miles, up the Clyde, as part of the Commonwealth Games Flotilla.